amplication/bookstore-blog/README.md

     argocd-image-updater.argoproj.io/image-list: <alias>=<repository-name>/<image-name>[:<version_constraint>]
     ```

 - `latest`: Updates the application with the image that has the most recent build date.
-When a specific build has multiple tags Argo CD Image Updater will pick the lexically descending sorted last tag in the list.
+When a specific build has multiple tags Argo CD Image Updater picks the lexically descending sorted last tag in the list.
 Optionally if you want to consider only certain tags, an annotation with a regular expression can be used.
 Similarly an annotation can be used to ignore a list of tags.

     ```yaml
     argocd-image-updater.argoproj.io/<alias>.update-strategy: latest
     argocd-image-updater.argoproj.io/image-list: <alias>=<repository-name>/<image-name>
     ```

 - `digest`: Updates the application based on a change for a mutable tag within the registry.
-When this strategy is used image digests will be used for updating the application, so the image on the cluster for `<repository-name>/<image-name>:<tag_name>` will appear as `<repository-name>/<image-name>@sha256:<hash>`.
+When this strategy is used image digests are be used for updating the application, so the image on the cluster for `<repository-name>/<image-name>:<tag_name>` appears as `<repository-name>/<image-name>@sha256:<hash>`.

     ```yaml
     argocd-image-updater.argoproj.io/<alias>.update-strategy: digest